rotated8/dotfiles/README.md

 When using iTerm2, vim-airline needs transparency turned off, text contrast at minimum, and both the ASCII and non-ASCII fonts to support the powerline symbols (and probably the same font, in the end).

+With the new Windows Terminal, I no longer need the `.minttyrc`.
+Similarly, `.bash_profile` has been unneeded for a little while.

+A patched version of [Inconsolata](http://levien.com/type/myfonts/inconsolata.html) (version unknown) used to be my preferred terminal font.